 The original Iron Fist series released in 1974, two years after Bruce Lee’s Fists of Fury, one of the greatest Martial Arts movies of all time.
 I don’t think this was a coincidence.
 That film and culture, was taken and adopted to the Marvel story, featuring a white man joining the Asian-rooted society of K’un L’un and becoming its champion.
 This, of course, was the 70s and this sort of cultural appropriation was largely par for the course.
 The character grew, and gained fans, especially in his stories with Luke Cage (Power Man and Iron Fist) which steered the focus away from his Asian cultured roots.
 As the stories continued on, the issues with this problematic origin of Asian erasure was addressed in his (very few) solo series, creating some very eye opening and respectful stories.

 The canon would dictate that Iron Fist be a white.
-However, the canon is based on origin stories that dismiss Asian hero representation in the comic books, and is inherently culturally insensitive and racist.
+However, the canon is based on origin stories that dismiss Asian hero representation in the comic books, and is inherently culturally insensitive.
 While the character himself isn’t of an insensitive mind, the implications behind his creation are.
 This is why there was such a strong push by fans who understand this problematic origin, to call for the Iron Fist to be Asian-American.
 By keeping him white, as he is in the comic books, we use the canon as an excuse for continuing to perpetuate this appropriation.
 Changing him to an Asian-American, raised in the states, who learns and was trained in the ways of his culture would have been both interesting, and a nice point of entry for Marvel’s first front-running Asian character on screen.
-Instead the showrunners casted Finn Jones.
+Instead the showrunners casted Finn Jones, which while doesn't make them racist for casting thing, does unveil another missed opportunity.
+So, I digress on the racial choice and get into his acting.

 I didn't like the idea of Finn Jones at first, but as I watched episode one I realized he isn’t a horrible actor, and initially, I didn’t find him to be a major problem of the show, other than what was discussed above.
 At the same token he isn’t particularly interesting either.
 He doesn’t really remind me of Danny in the comics.
 I don't write him off completely though.
 Luke Cage isn’t quite like he is from the comics either, and his character, as played in the show, is very well done.
 Still, as the this series continued on, I found that Danny is prone to child-like temper tantrums and immature ideologies that cause him to make stupid mistakes.
 He’s incredibly naïve.
 The only thing that is similar to the Danny we love from the comics are his decisions with him company, The Rand Corporation.
 By the end of the series, he’d left a bad taste in my mouth, though I do think that’s more due to his writing, than his acting.